For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 While this might seem like a distant threat when you're in another corner of the world, it will catch up with you eventually – especially if you ever return to the UK.

-If you are planning on working or studying abroad for more than three months, remember to factor Student Loan repayments (however small) into your budget before you head off.
+Planning to work or study abroad for more than three months?
+Remember to factor Student Loan repayments (however small) into your budget before you head off.